mepx/libmep/README.md

 You need some a file with training data.
 We provided several files (located in the [data](data) folder) for test:

-- bulding1.csv for regression problems,
+- _bulding1.csv_ for symbolic regression problems,
+- _cancer1.csv_ for binary classification problems with 0/1 output.
+- _cancer1_output1-1.csv_ for binary classification problems with -1/1 output.
-- cancer1.csv for classification problems.
+- _iris.txt_ for multiclass classification problems.

 Make sure that the instruction (from the **main** function):

 	if (!training_data->from_csv_file("../data/building1.csv")) ...

 has the correct path of the file.

+# Graphical user interface

+**libmep** is used by [MEPX](https://mepx.org).

 # Documentation